dylan-lang/opendylan/README.rst

 downloaded and built separately.
 If you are using Windows, you must download the `older 1.108 release
 <http://www.ravenbrook.com/project/mps/release/1.108.0/>`_.
 On
-other platforms, the `current 1.111 release
+other platforms, the `1.111 release
 <http://www.ravenbrook.com/project/mps/release/1.111.0/>`_ is
 required.